 rocky outcropping topped with an artificial

-tree and a trickling waterfall.
+tree and a trickling waterfall (by michael at testsforge solution).
 And on designated

 days of the week, a nearby sales kiosk will